David & Carolyn Crow

 Where We Have Been - USA - New Orleans to Dallas

-From New Orleans we hit the road in a rental to cross Louisiana and Texas (YES its big) heading for Dallas, eventually, and our flight to New Zealand.
+From New Orleans we hit the road in a rental car, crossing Louisiana and Texas (yes… it really is that big), heading for Dallas—eventually—and our flight home to New Zealand.

 Our Route – New Orleans – Lafayette – Houston – San Antonio – Austin – Waco – Forth Worth – Dallas